Skip to main content

 Do you have a business plan that no longer reflects the realities of your business?

 You can revise your business plan after your business is operational.
-Realize, however, that lenders and investors invested funds in your company based on the business plan they were shown.
-If you are making changes to your business plan —if your original plan no longer works — be sure to include in it the obligations your company owes to its investors.
+Realize, however, that lenders and investors invested funds in your company based on the original business plan.
+If you are making changes to your business plan because your original plan no longer works, be sure to include the obligations your company owes to its investors.
 They will want to see the new plan.

 How Do I Write a Business Plan?